MultiX-Amsterdam/data-science-book-uva/index.md

 - Week 7
   - Lecture 11 (Mar 19): Introduction of multimodal data processing
   - Lecture 12 (Mar 21): Review of final exam materials (the first hour) and a guest lecture (the second hour) by [Dr. Ting-Hao 'Kenneth' Huang](https://crowd.ist.psu.edu/) about using crowdsourcing in data science research. **This lecture will be given remotely.**
+  - Check the [mock exam](others/mock-exam) page to prepare for next week's final exam.
   - For the seminar, there is no assignment this week.
 Use the time to [prepare for the final exam](syllabus#exam-preparation).
 - Week 8
   - <span style="color:red">**Final Exam (Mar 26)**, covering materials from Lecture 1 to 11, Practice 1 to 2, and Assignment 1 to 3.
 Lecture 12 is not covered in the final exam.</span>